EmileTrotignon/blog/subtyping.md

 `square ref < rectangle ref` or `rectangle ref < square ref`?

 By applying the results of the two above paragraphs, we can already conclude that the answer is no. Both assertions are false.
-Lets show it in a more convincing by example.
+Let's show it in a more convincing way by example.

-Lets assume the following environment:
+Let's assume the following environment:

 ```ocaml
 val new_rectangle : unit -> rectangle